-Inclining churches are Community-Focused.
-Inclining leaders give priority to the group of people that is living in the community, as yet unreached by the church.
-These community residents are the objects to key Scripture passages such as the Great Commandment and the Great Commission.
+Including churches are Community-Focused Including leaders give priority to the group of people that is living in the community, as yet unleached by the clurch.
+These community residence are the objects to key Scripture passages such as the Great Conditionalment and the Great Commission.
 Who are the neighbors in the Great Commandment to love your neighbor as yourself?
 They are the people of the community.
-When the Great Commission commands us to go and make disciples, to whom are we to take the gospel?
+When the Great Commission commands us to go and make disciples, to whom are we to take the people.
 We are to take the gospel to the people of the community.